lo7ev/LOFMPL/README.md

 As circuit complexity increases, traditional reinforcement learning (RL) approaches face significant challenges in effectively exploring logic optimization sequences within large-scale Boolean networks.
 These methods often suffer from long runtime overhead and suboptimal optimization results.

 **LOFMPL** addresses these challenges by introducing an innovative logic optimization framework that combines Maximum Fanout-Free Cone (MFFC)-based Hypergraph partitioning with reinforcement learning.
-HyPaR leverages Yosys for Verilog parsing and combinational logic extraction.
+LOFMPL leverages Yosys for Verilog parsing and combinational logic extraction.

 The core of LOFMPL is a novel two-stage MFFC-based hypergraph partitioning technique.
 This technique partitions the circuit into highly independent subnetworks, enabling efficient exploration by a parallel RL-based design space exploration engine implemented using C++ APIs.
 This approach reduces runtime while enhancing the quality of logic optimization.

 ### Key Features
 - **Enhanced Optimization**: Achieves superior optimization results within the same runtime constraints compared to state-of-the-art methods.
-- **Broad Benchmarking**: Validated against more than 150 benchmarks with comparisons to other ML-based and greedy methods.
+- **Broad Benchmarking**: Validated against more than 150 benchmarks compared to other ML-based and greedy methods.
 - **Significant Improvements**:
+  - **Partition Efficiency**:  Outperform KaHypar and MFFCKaHypar by 33% and 28% on node-level-product without significant runtime overhead.
   - **Logic Optimization Task**: Average node-level-product improvement of 13\% over RLG, 3\% over ESE, 14\% over Boils, and 7\% over DRiLLS.
   - **ASIC Technology Mapping Task**: Average Area-Delay-Product (ADP) improvement of 23\% over LSOracle, 9\% over Boils, and 5\% over DRiLLS.
   - **Comprehensive Benchmarking**: Across all 150+ benchmarks, LOFMPL demonstrates average improvements of 9%, 6%, and 7% compared to ABC 'resyn2', BOiLS, and DRiLLS respectively.